silverstripe/silverstripe-fulltextsearch/docs/en/Solr.md

 	}

 Now you need to tell solr to use our new field for gathering spelling data.
-In order to customize the spell checking configuration, create your own `solrconfig.xml` (see "File-based configuration").
+In order to customise the spell checking configuration, create your own `solrconfig.xml` (see "File-based configuration").
 In there, change the following directive: